fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 map
   The JSON object the defines the map of the modbus coils and registers to the asset data that is created.
-It consists of a JSON document with a single property, ``value`` which is an array of JSON objects, each of which becomes an asset value in the data ingested into FogLAMP.
+It consists of a JSON document with a single property, ``values`` which is an array of JSON objects, each of which becomes an asset value in the data ingested into FogLAMP.
 The following section will go into more detail with regards to this item.